 Make flower butter blending it with softened butter.
 Then roll it into a log, wrap with plastic wrap, and refrigerate.

-Make candied flowers by brushing egg white over each petal then dusting with super-fine sugar.
+Make candied flowers by brushing egg whites over each petal, then dusting with super-fine sugar.

-Make floral scented sugar (rose petals or lavender)
+Make floral scented sugar with rose petals or lavender.

-Floral Vinegars – Use white wine with lavender, and it will turn a beautiful shade of pink.
+Floral vinegar made with white wine and flowers like lavender or red nasturium will turn a beautiful shade of pink.